gunjan1909/diseases/README.md

 # diseases
-Get list of Diseases on entering body part
+Get list of Diseases on searching the associated body part